LizMarlowe-byte/Tech-writing-portfolio/README.md

 ## 📖 Documentation Index

+This portfolio highlights my ability to create structured, accessible documentation for diverse audiences—from end user guides to API guides.
+Each sample demonstrates best practices in technical writing, including logical organization, task-oriented workflows, and actionable examples that improve the developer and user experience.

-This portfolio showcases examples of my work, including different types of user guides, API guides, a knowledge base article, and technical reference guides.
-Due to the proprietary nature of my work as a Senior Content Developer, I cannot share the actual documentation I developed for my current or previous employers.
-Therefore, all samples in this portfolio are based on real open-source, commercial, or fictional products, designed to showcase my writing style, structure, and content development skills.
+> _**Note:** Due to the proprietary nature of my work as a Senior Content Developer, I cannot share the actual documentation I developed for my current or previous employers.
+Therefore, all samples in this portfolio are based on real open-source, commercial, or fictional products, designed to showcase my writing style, structure, and content development skills._

 ### 📚 [User Guides](../../wiki/User-Guides)
 - [Docmost User Guide](../../wiki/Docmost-User-Guide): Comprehensive guide for end users of a collaborative wiki platform, showcasing clear task-based instructions and intuitive navigation.